aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/php-java/aspose.slides/Presentation) class.
 2. Get a slide's reference through its index.
-3. Add a chart with some data and specify your preferred chart type (`ChartType->Radar` in this case).
+3. Add a chart with some data and specify your preferred chart type (`ChartType::Radar` in this case).
 4. Write the modified presentation to a PPTX file

 This PHP code shows you how to create an radar chart: